tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 tags: fishing, life
 ---

+I always have the following questions and impressions on fishing big-size carps:

 * winter - cold freezing? (bivvy is not even good enough)
 * not that much time for day session? (need work and away from the big city)
 * the second half of the night (00:00 - 07:00) - Low temperature, low metabolism. what's the behavior of carp? any bite? how likely?
 It is said that larger fishes are more active at night and dawn.
-* wild water  big lake nature water ( not small pond or commercial fishery or syndicate)
+* wild water? big lake nature water (not small pond or commercial fishery or syndicate)
 * simple baits will work? need for fancy and expensive commercial baits?

 I only have some pole fishing experience, but not that much.
 In China, pole fishing is the prevailing fish style.
 People like the feeling of an adrenaline rush when there is a fish on your pole.
 I still remember how wicked and satisfying the feeling is when I got a grass carp like 7-8 lb using 5.4 meters long pole and sweet corn.